FSX/momoko/docs/index.rst

 Momoko wraps Psycopg2_'s functionality for use in Tornado_.

-The lastest source code can be found on Github_ and bug reports can be send there too.
+The latest source code can be found on Github_ and bug reports can be sent there too.
 All releases will be uploaded to PyPi_.